Examples of the practical use of lateral thinking in the workplace

 “Stop competing” example

-I was appointed General Manager of a group of auction centers across Australia … an industry I knew little about even though I had broad business experience.
+I was appointed General Manager of a group of Australian auction centers … an industry I knew little about.

 Let that sink in for a moment . . .